 pkg> add <package> # install <package> pkg> rm <package> # uninstall <package> pkg> status <package> # status of <package> pkg> update <package> # update <package> pkg> status # status of all installed packages pkg> update # update all packages

-- Replace <package> by the name of the package (e.g. Plots )
+- Replace by the name of the package (e.g. )

-- You can use up instead of update and st instead of status
+- You can use instead of and instead of

 - To install, uninstall, or update several packages at once, list them with a space: